Skip to contents

 threshold

 A numeric value specifying the ESS threshold for triggering resampling in the "SISAR" algorithm.
-If not provided, it defaults to particles / 2.
+If not provided, it defaults to num_particles / 2.

 return_particles